Promotional film “WILD KENYA” gives a good picture of what the versatile Kenya has to offer.

 - Bird watching

-Kenya is famous for its large variety of birds.
-Big or small.
-AVP managed to capture a wide variety of them on film.
+Kenya is famous for its huge variety of birds.
+Big or small, AVP got them in front of the lens.

 - Special features